vsimonovski/blog.js/content/blog/javascript-list-of-resources/index.md

 ogimage: './coverImage.jpg'
 ---

-Following list\* represents carefully selected resources/tutorials/articles related to JavaScript which can vastly help clarifying confusing topics or improve JavaScript knowledge in general.
+Following list\* represents carefully selected resources/tutorials/articles related to JavaScript which can vastly help with clarification of confusing topics or improve JavaScript knowledge in general.

-## Legend:
+## Legend

 📚 - book